Oswald Peraza Player Props: Yankees vs. Twins

-The New York Yankees and Oswald Peraza, who went 0-for-3 last time in action, take on Sonny Gray and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+On Tuesday, Oswald Peraza (coming off going 0-for-3) and the New York Yankees play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 7:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.

 Oswald Peraza Game Info & Props vs. the Twins